 - 1. RADICALLY ACCEPT that you cannot change your partner.
 You can, however, change your own response that is, your thinking to the words/actions of your partner.
-If you change your thinking, you will change your emotions, and thus your behavior. - 2.
-ABSOULUTELY RESOLVE that you will not internalize and take hurtful words of your partner personally (even if that appears to be the obvious intention).
+If you change your thinking, you will change your emotions, and thus your behavior. - ABSOULUTELY RESOLVE that you will not internalize and take hurtful words of your partner personally (even if that appears to be the obvious intention).
 Do not allow yourself to be sucked in.
-Try to take a detached observer role much like watching a character in a movie or television show or a cloud moving in the sky. - 3.
-EXERCISE.
-EXERCISE.
-EXERCISE.
-Regular exercise (of 35 minutes duration) several times a week, during which one increases the heart rate (but not to the point of exhaustion), has been shown to have mood enhancing results.
+Try to take a detached observer role - much like watching a character in a movie or television show - or a cloud moving in the sky.